 [Harmonic frequencies with beam sweeping test signal: set the angular steps to [15] degrees.
 Correction factor is ΔTRP 0 dB].

-Apply a suitable numerical integration to calculate the TRP estimate.
+Apply a suitable numerical integration to calculate the preliminary TRPEstimate.

 Add the appropriate correction factor ΔTRP according to step 1 to ensure an overestimation with 95% confidence.

-Compare the (TRP estimate + ΔTRP) with the limit.
-If the (TRP estimate + ΔTRP) is above the limit, choose a smaller angular step and repeat steps 2-4.
+Compare the corrected TRPEstimate (including ΔTRP) with the limit.
+If the corrected TRPEstimate is above the limit, choose a smaller angular step and repeat steps 2-4.
 If the sparsity factor is less than one, no significant improvement of accuracy is expected.